Mark Termini: Sports business career

-Termini’s use of the hardball negotiation tactics that became Klutch’s calling card (during the Termini years), and his “legendary iron will” were explained in 2021.
-Although Termini ended his association with Klutch in 2020, an analysis of the Ben Simmons-Philadelphia 76ers holdout during the 2021-22 season referred to Termini as “The Holdout Master”.
+Termini's use of the hardball negotiation tactics that became Klutch's calling card (during the Termini years), and his "legendary iron will" were explained in 2021.
+Although Termini ended his association with Klutch in 2020, an analysis of the Ben Simmons-Philadelphia 76ers holdout during the 2021-22 season referred to Termini as "The Holdout Master".

+Termini's design and implementation of the LeBron James “one plus one” strategy is continuously referenced due to its precedent-setting effect in the NBA.
+When media discussion began for the possible return of LeBron James to the Cavs in 2024, it was recognized again.

 Athletic career

 A basketball standout in high school and college, Termini scored 1,161 career points when he played for Case Western Reserve University from 1974 through 1978.
 He averaged 21.7 points per game his senior season.
 He also set records for career free throw percentage (85.4) and most assists in one season (106).
 Termini is a member of the Hall of Fame as a player at both Case Western Reserve University and Holy Name High School.

 Personal

 A lifelong Clevelander, Termini and his wife Wendy currently reside in the Greater Cleveland area.
 Wendy Cohn (Termini) is an attorney and partner in MTA.
 A fellow graduate of Cleveland Marshall Law School (1988), she provides negotiation and legal expertise to the clients of MTA.
-Termini’s father Marlo was a long-time Cleveland area basketball coach.
+Termini's father Marlo was a long-time Cleveland area basketball coach.
 He is a member of the Greater Cleveland Sports Hall of Fame and the National Senior Softball Hall of Fame.
 His father died in 2018 at age 92.
 Case Western Reserve University formally announced the dedication of the Mark Termini Men's Basketball Locker Room on Friday, February 10, 2023.